JohnTrentonCary/DineroMultiTool/README.md

 More specifically, it is a tool for those who use Dinero IV to run benchmarks against various CPU cache architectures.
 The tool is meant to simplify the process of running a large amount of different cache configurations.
 DineroMultiTool provides configuration generation, execution automation, and CPI analysis of all valid configurations executed.
 All invalid configurations are filtered out.

 ### About Running/Compiling on Different Operating Systems
 * Linux: DineroMultiTool was developed within a Linux enviroment with the intention of it being ran and or compiled within a Linux enviroment.
-Therefore, there should be no problem running and or compiling assuming the Compilation Requirements (Listed down below) are met
+Therefore, there should be no problem running and or compiling assuming the Compilation Requirements (listed down below) are met.

-* Windows: There is no support for the ncurses library on Windows so you will need to enable/use the terminal that comes with the "Windows Subsystem for Linux" in order to run and or compile DineroMultiTool
+* Windows: There is no support for the ncurses library on Windows so you will need to enable/use the terminal that comes with the "Windows Subsystem for Linux" in order to run and or compile DineroMultiTool.

-* OSX: It *may* run and or compile on an OSX machine but I have yet to confirm it.
+* OSX: You will need the 32-bit Ncurses library (lib32-ncurses) installed via a package manager such as MacPorts or Homebrew.
+You will also need the most up-to-date version of GCC installed through a package manager such as Homebrew due to openMP support (Installation tutorial: https://goo.gl/J5nxD9).
+From here, you will need to run the makefile included to recompile into Mac compatible executable.

 ## How to use
 To use DineroMultiTool you must: